SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 # Marketing automation - flows

-What if you could send the right email to the right recipients at the right time?
-Relevant emails are more likely to be read by receivers, it affects if any call to action (CTA) links are clicked or not, and can positively influence a customer relationship.
-With marketing automation, you can tailor emails to a specific set of customers, where they are in their sales cycle, their level of engagement with specific products or services, their actions and so on.
+Imagine effortlessly delivering the perfect email to your audience precisely when they need it.
+Relevant emails not only increase the chances of being read but also impact the engagement with your call-to-action (CTA) links and foster stronger customer relationships.
+With marketing automation, you can customize emails for specific customer segments based on their position in the sales cycle, product interests, engagement level, and more.

-But that is not all.
-You can also address communication challenges in any part of your customer journey.
+But it does not stop there.
+Address communication challenges across every stage of your customer journey.

-* Impact the entire customer journey​: Lead capturing and lead nurturing campaigns;​ Up/cross sell to existing customers​; Onboarding and adoption​; Event sign-up processes​; Reminders​.
+* Enhance the entire customer journey​: Capture and nurture leads; Upsell/cross-sell to existing customers; Facilitate onboarding and adoption; Streamline event sign-up processes; Send reminders.

-* Be relevant with less manual effort​: Communicate both with prospects and existing customers from the same tool; Use triggers and filters to create segmented drip campaigns; Gain more insight in marketing activities​.
+* Be relevant with less manual effort​: Reach out to both prospects and existing customers from the same tool; Use triggers and filters to create segmented drip campaigns; Gain deeper insight in marketing activities​.

-* Leverage CRM data for precise marketing efforts: Use CRM data to segment your audience and send the most relevant information; Understand customer needs and craft a journey personalized for them.​
+* Leverage CRM data for targeted marketing efforts: Segment your audience and deliver tailored information using CRM data; Understand customer needs and create personalized journeys.

-* Align marketing and sales​: Automate the handshake between marketing and sales by connecting CRM activities and notifications​; CRM activities can influence ongoing automation​; Ensure transparency between marketing, sales and service​.
+* Align marketing and sales​: Automate the handshake between marketing and sales teams by connecting CRM activities and notifications​; CRM activities can influence ongoing automation​; Ensure transparency between marketing, sales and service​.

 * Reporting from lead to revenue​: Prove the impact of marketing efforts by connecting marketing and sales reports.

-The drag-and-drop flow designer is where you build the flow.
+The drag-and-drop flow designer is your tool for building these dynamic flows.

 ![Drag-and-drop flow designer -screenshot][img2]

 ## <a id="ex" />Use cases

-* Welcome new customers: Send personalized emails, discounts, offer your brand story.
-Support onboarding of new products.
+* **Welcome new customers**: Send personalized emails, discounts, and share your brand story.
+Support the onboarding of new products.
-* Engagement campaigns​: Keep active customers engaged and informed.
-Relevant content, product updates, exclusive offers and so on.
+* **Engagement campaigns**: Keep active customers engaged and informed with relevant content, product updates, and exclusive offers.
-* Up/cross sell campaigns​: Recommend related items based on purchase history or behaviors to drive revenues.​
+* **Up/cross sell campaigns**: Recommend related items based on purchase history or behaviors to drive revenue.
-* Event sign-up processes, incl reaching out via SMS; Webinar reminder and follow-up.
+* **Event sign-up processes**: Including reaching out via SMS, webinar reminders, and follow-up.

 ## What is a flow

-A flow is an automated sequence of marketing-related steps such as send a message, update participant, or create an activity.
+A flow is an automated sequence of marketing-related steps, such as sending a message, updating participant information, or creating an activity.

-A **trigger** is the flow's starting point.
-It defines WHEN a person is suggested as a participant to a flow.
-For example, the person has submitted a [Contact me form][6].
-You can also [enroll SuperOffice contacts manually][4].
+A **trigger** serves as the flow's starting point, defining WHEN a person is suggested as a participant in a flow.
+For example, when a person submits a [Contact Me form][9].
+You can also [manually enroll SuperOffice contacts][4].

-Additional **filters** are then applied to determine if that person is part of the segment the flow pertains to.
-Filters decide WHO are added as participants.
-For example, a lead capturing flow that targets only prospects and not existing customers.
+Additional **filters** are then applied to determine if that person belongs to the segment the flow targets.
+Filters determine WHO is added as participants.
+For instance, a lead-capturing flow that targets only prospects and not existing customers.

-After enrolling, participants progress along the defined path.
-Once a person completes a step, they move to the next.
+After enrollment, participants progress along the defined path.
+Upon completing a step, they move to the next.
 Participant status is reassessed before any action in a step.
-Read more about [enrollment and flow logic][5].
+Learn more about [enrollment and flow logic][5].

 ## Workflow

 Marketing automation follows roughly this workflow:

 1. Plan your communication​.
-1. Create the content​.
+1. [Create the content​.][7]
-1. Build the flow.
+1. [Build the flow.][1]
-1. Define steps and actions.
+1. [Define steps and actions.][6]
 1. Set goals and track success.
-1. Monitor and analyze​.
+1. [Monitor and analyze​.][3]

 Flows support different ways of working​.
 Plan and create content before the flow is set up, then connect already prepared content to a specific flow.
 Or, begin by setting up the flow and leave room for the emails, which will come from content writers later.